Korea’s Cycling Road Tour 4대강 국토종주 자전거

 Yeah, But What Was it Like?

-A maelstrom of gnats harassed my face as I glided across the elevated bearing overlooking an emaciated river.
+For those of you that came for a story: A maelstrom of gnats harassed my face as I glided across the elevated bearing overlooking an emaciated river.
 With dusk quickly approaching the expansive sky glowered.
 The sun, protesting its suppression, bellowed as its alpenglow was beaten further into submission.
 Its light, corralled by the curvature of the Earth, bathed the silhouettes of two stoic Jindo dogs perched on the top step of cascading stairs high above the path.
 They surveyed the panorama as I passed, unconcerned, still, and proud.
 They seemed to guard something precious beyond themselves.
 There was only a road on the other side.
 This characterless road carried cars and pedestrians parallel the experience that I am grateful to have participated in.
 As the day funneled to an end I was already anticipating the morning.
 What slivers of arbitrary life will I see and how lost could I get in my own head with the quiet of the morning, my dog, a friend, and my bike as companions.

 The treads purred as they hugged the pavement.
 This pleasant noise was interrupted only by intermittently placed trees that bounced the sound off of themselves and regurgitated a more muffled version into the crisp air.
 Who could have imagined how beautiful desolation could be?
 The only opposition of my being there was from that of the wind, attempting to betray its lonely existence by flirting with my trajectory.
 The tandem humming of the wind against my spokes and the wind rushing past my body sounded as rhythmic as the beating of my heart.
 My real heart and my fabricated one were in sync and this phenomena prompted my legs to tirelessly forge onward.
 The most sanguine feeling is to have something match your own heart beat so closely.
 My bike was my muse and the breeze, her sustenance.
 As I urged my bike faster the undulating of my chest increased.
 Press on.
 That mountain will plateau.
 Reach the top release the brakes, and plummet as fast as gravity will allow.